zio/zio/docs/datatypes/core/zio/zio.md

 Note that unlike the other effect companion objects, the `UIO` companion object does not have `UIO.fail`, because `UIO` values cannot fail.

 ### From Values
-ZIO contains several constructors which help us to convert various data types into the `ZIO` effect.
+ZIO contains several constructors which help us to convert various data types into `ZIO` effects.

 #### Option